Recommended Hardware for Maya:

 However, many types of rendering engines - like Arnold, which is included with newer versions of Maya, as well as Mental Ray, V-Ray, Keyshot, and others) - are highly efficient at utilizing a high number of cores.
 In fact, most of these engines scale almost perfectly... which makes a CPU with twice the number of cores almost twice as fast.
 That is what our second recommended system is built for, as its name implies: Rendering Optimized.

-- Intel Core i7 8700K 3.7GHz (4.3/4.7GHz Turbo) 6 Core - This is one of the highest clock speed CPUs available, and tops the charts for single-core performance in Maya.
+- Intel Core i9 9900K 3.6GHz (4.7/5.0GHz Turbo) 8 Core - This is one of the highest clock speed CPUs available, and tops the charts for single-core performance in Maya.
 If you do a significant amount of rendering, though, its smaller core count will be a limiting factor.

-- Intel Core i9 7980XE 2.6GHz (3.4/4.4GHz Turbo) 18 Core - The 7980XE is currently the fastest single-CPU processor for rendering, and thanks to high single-core turbo speeds it is only a hair slower than the 8700K for general modeling and animation.
+- Intel Core i9 7980XE 2.6GHz (3.4/4.4GHz Turbo) 18 Core - The 7980XE is one of the fastest single-CPU processors for rendering, and thanks to high single-core turbo speeds it is only a little slower than the 9900K for general modeling and animation.

 When creating, editing, and animating models in Maya, the video card is a large part of how many frames per second (FPS) the viewport is able to display the model at.
 A higher FPS will result in a smoother and overall better experience when rotating, zooming, or panning around the model you are working on.
 In general, 30 FPS is considered a minimum acceptable framerate, while 60 FPS is ideal.